jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 # AdapTable Functions Guide

-AdapTable ships with many **Functions** (currently about 40) - each of which relates to a discrete 'action' or set of functionality.
+AdapTable ships with many **Functions** (currently about 40).

+Each Function relates to a discrete 'action' or set of functionality.

 Most End-User action in AdapTable will be via Functions.

 Some Functions will perform an action (e.g. Quick Search, Smart Edit).

 Other Functions will

-All Functions are subject to Entitlements, meaning that end-users will only be able to access them according to their permissions.

-Many Functions contain an array of Objects that users can create, edit or delete (if their Entitlements allow).
+Many Functions contain an array of Objects that users can create, edit or delete (if their Entitlements allow), e.g. AdvancedSearch, ConditionalStyle, PercentBars etc.

 ### Functions UI